zhxnlai/react-webgl-globe-basic-example/README.md

 npm install -g gulp
 ~~~

-Then, you can run the local server:
+You can run the local server by:
 ~~~
 gulp
 ~~~